Zavarov/zav.jrc/README.md

 # Project Title

+This project implements the Reddit interface specified in [monticore-commons](https://github.com/Zavarov/monticore-commons) using [JRAW](https://github.com/mattbdean/JRAW) and via a custom implementation backed by [pushshift.io](https://pushshift.io/), in order to request more than 1000 submissions.
-This project provides a wrapper for the [JRAW](https://github.com/mattbdean/JRAW) library and multiple methods for analyzing both comments and submissions.
+It then uses the interface for analyzing both comments and submissions.
+Overall, the first implementation is intended to be used in realtime, while the second one is intended for analysis over a long period of time.

 #### api

-This module implements the wrapper for the [JRAW](https://github.com/mattbdean/JRAW) library.
+This module implements the different interfaces for the client, submission and comments.
-It allows to request users, subreddits, comments and submissions.
-Additionally, it is also possible to combine JRAW with the [Pushshift API](https://pushshift.io/), to circumvent the 1000 submissions limit imposed by Reddit.

-#### io

-This module module implements the ability to store comments and submissions on the hard disk, to repeat analyses on data sets without being bound by the slow communication with Reddit.

-#### charts

-This module focuses on generating charts over the given datasets.
-As an example, it is possible to create line charts over the number of submissions per day, or the distribution of submission flairs.

 #### stats

 This module focuses on a more complex analysis of the data sets.
 As an example, it provides methods to compute the top submitters and top comments.
+In future updates this module will be separated and become an independent project.

 ### Installing